 In certain cases, these chemical scrubbers are provided with an indicating feature, whereby one can determine if the removal power has been used up.
 Of course, such a feature is not provided with activated charcoal.
-Thus, one problem with a zero filter would be knowing if it can still remove the target analyte.
+Thus, one problem with a zero filter would be not knowing if it can still remove the target analyte.

 A more insidious problem can occur if the zero filter does not remove interferents that might be in the ambient air.
 Thus, your instrument’s zero is compromised.